Sourov2002t/ErrorHandling/README.md

        Used to explicitly abort a transaction with a specific error message.

        Provides custom error messages in emergencyWithdraw when the requested withdrawal amount exceeds the available balance.

+# Starting Execution :
+A Solidity smart contract may be constructed and interacted with through a sequence of stages using Remix.
+Using the Remix IDE to compile and deploy your ErrorHandling smart contract is made easy with the following step-by-step instructions:

+## Step-by-Step Guide to Using Remix IDE

+1. Access Remix IDE

+  > Open Remix: Go to the link (https://remix.ethereum.org/) in your web browser.

+2. Create a New File

+    > Navigate to File Explorer: Click on the File Explorer icon on the left panel.

+    > Create a New File: Click on the New File icon .

+    > Name the File: Enter a name for your Solidity file (projectcode.sol) and press Enter.

+3. Write or Paste Your Contract Code

+   > Open the File: Click on the newly created file to open the editor.

+   > Paste the Code: Copy the following ErrorHandling contract code ().

+4. Compile the Contract

+    > Navigate to the Solidity Compiler: Click on the Solidity Compiler icon on the left panel .

+    > Select the Compiler Version: Ensure the compiler version is set to a version compatible with your contract (pragma solidity ^0.8.9 ).

+    > Compile the Contract: Click the Compile projectcode.sol button.
+If there are no errors, the contract will compile successfully.

+5. Deploy the Contract

+   > Navigate to Deploy & Run Transactions: Click on the Deploy & Run Transactions icon on the left panel .

+   > Select the Environment: Choose the environment for deployment [Remix VM(London)] for a local test environment.

+   > Deploy: In the Deploy section, ensure ErrorHandling is selected.
+Click the Deploy button.

+6. Interact with the Deployed Contract

+  > Access the Contract Interface: Once deployed, see contract under the Deployed Contracts section.

+  > Expand the Contract: Click on the contract instance to see available functions.

+7. Execute Functions

+i.
+Deposit Funds:

+Function: deposit

+Input: Enter an amount click transact.

+ii.
+Withdraw Funds:

+Function: withdraw

+Input: Enter an amount to withdraw, click transact.

+iii.
+Emergency Withdraw:

+Function: emergencyWithdraw

+Input: Enter an amount for emergency withdrawal, click transact.

+iv.
+Reset Balance:

+Function: reset

+Click: Click transact to reset the balance to zero.

+v.
+Check Balance:

+Function: getBalance

+Click: Click call to see the current balance.

+8. Monitor Transactions

+    > Check Transaction Results: Monitor the Remix console (bottom of the interface) for transaction details and confirmations.

+9. Test Scenarios

+   > Verify Access Control: Attempt operations from a different address to ensure non-owners cannot perform owner-only actions.
+   > Handle Errors: Test error conditions such as withdrawing more than the balance to see how the contract handles these scenarios.